 However, when I started the book, my immediate impression was, “I am not going to like this book or this guy.”
 Perhaps the book was deliberately written this way as it highlights the contrast between the thinking at the start of the Camino Frances and the more gentle thinking that develops through the book.

 How Heavy is Your Rucksack?

-Once on the Camino many of the first question that people ask each other is about weight, and there are lots of comments along the lines of “wow, look at the size of that pack”, keep the weight low is important.
-On the forum some members have even weighed everything and posted the information for others.
+Once on the Camino, many of the first questions that people ask each other is about weight, and there are lots of comments along the lines of “wow, look at the size of that pack,” keep the weight low is important. (also read more on the weight I lost on the Camino) On the forum, some members have even weighed everything and posted the information for others.
 Bill says: